-As you can probably guess, Safety Rating is gain by being a safe driver.
+As you can probably guess, Safety Rating is gained by being a safe driver.
 Keep the car on the track, don’t hit other people or walls, all whilst still driving a competitive race and it’s something you won’t have to worry about too often.

 The main thing that Safety Rating is used for is to work through the different license classes in iRacing.
 Earn enough Safety Rating during a season and you’ll go up in license class, lose enough Safety Rating and you’ll go down a license class.

 Your aim is to always race as clean as possible, for the respect of your fellow racers, but also so you don’t lose the ability to race the cars that you want.

 iRacing runs four seasons per year, each season has 12 official weeks in it.
 An official race is a race where you’re iRating and Safety Rating is affected by your results and counts towards participation and leaderboards.

 Between the end of one season and the beginning of the next, there is a special week dubbed “Week 13” where iRacing will usually host a handful of unofficial, fun races with a couple of official races thrown in the mix.
 Generally, week 13 is a good time to have some fun in cars you don’t usually drive.

 iRacing has many classes of cars that you can race and almost as many series.
 Each series has its own leaderboard and each series is broken down into divisions.
 Divisions are simply a ranking on where you are based on the other registered users.
 The top racers are division one, everyone else is below that.